namdlefhtes/calculator/README.md

 2020-12-23

 breakthrough.
 Basic Equations working now with equals() . need to set up for multi-part equations but on the right path.
 I think new variable to concatenate the results of each bit of the equation will be necessary.

+2020-12-24

+extremely close I think.
+Resume at equals() function.
+Once operandTwo stores 3rd value for 3 part equation. it should work.